Cleaning Today Keeps the Doctor Away

 Jenn at Clean and Scentsible compiled a list of 10 Things to Clean After the Flu.
 Our favorite tip is #3.
 If at all possible, confining the sickness to one bathroom will make clean up much easier afterward.
 We also recommend her method for cleaning your toothbrush if you can’t just throw yours away.
 Simply soak it in hydrogen peroxide to kill any bacteria still lingering.

-Being sick is miserable, but the misery doesn’t have to have company.
+Being sick is miserable, but misery doesn’t have to have a company.
 Don’t allow sickness to spread in your home.
-Practice good hygiene and routinely disinfect to make sure it is a safe place for you and you loved ones this cold and flu season.
+Practice good hygiene and routinely disinfect to make sure it is a safe place for you and your loved ones this cold and flu season.
+You may also want to look into taking some supplements that can help during this time, elderberry has been said to prevent and ease symptoms of a cold as well as flu.
+You may want to try this and see if it works for you.